mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

 * ``RANDOM`` : Continue to patrol randomly.
 * ``PATROL`` : Patrol around the mission location.
 * ``SEARCH`` : Search for players while flying around.
 If players are found, the mission is over and Hunters are sent to clear out the area.
 The search is done by the AI itself and finding is depending on the perception value.
+* ``SEARCH_AND_DESTROY`` : Search for enemies while flying around.
+If enemy found, the heli change it's course and find a way to attack you.

 Once the mission time is over, the helicopter will fly away (and despawn) ending the mission.